mptsolutions/NeverLock/README.md

 ```

 ## **Operation**
-The entire app is contained in the single ```never_look.py``` file, so it can be run as any other basic Python script.
+The entire app is contained in the single ```never_lock.py``` file, so it can be run as any other basic Python script.
 ```
 D:\PythonProjects\NeverLock> python never_lock.py
 ```
-At specific intervals, NeverLock will press the ```volume down``` key and then the ```volume up``` key.
+At specific intervals, **NeverLock** will press the ```volume down``` key and then the ```volume up``` key.
 These keys have been chosen because they work on most systems and ensure that no open applications are affected.
 You can leave **NeverLock** running even while you are using the computer and it should not have any affect on what you are doing.
-Note that on some systems a volume adjustment notification will appear on the screen.
+Note that on some systems a volume adjustment notification will appear on the screen when **NeverLock** activates.
 Once running, **NeverLock** will display its current settings.
 Press the ```enter``` key to stop it.
 ```
 **************************************************
 *** NeverLock: The Virtual Drinking Bird       ***